ldv-klever/cif/docs/aoc.rst

 [ISO-9899-2011]_.
-An important difference is that a word can be `aoc-keyword` only outside of :ref:`comments <comments>`, :ref:`advice bodies <advice_bodies>`, :ref:`macros <macros>` and :ref:`declarations of functions, variables and composite types <decls>`.
+An important difference is that a word can be `aoc-keyword` only outside of :ref:`comments <comments>`, :ref:`advice bodies <advice_bodies>`, :ref:`macros <macros>` and :ref:`declarations of functions, variables, and types <decls>`.
-Besides, only words used in :ref:`macros <macros>` and :ref:`declarations of functions, variables and composite types <decls>` can represent keywords of the C programming language.
+Besides, only words used in :ref:`declarations of functions, variables, and types <decls>` can represent keywords of the C programming language.

 .. _identifiers: